Marcel Brass

 Jurena Wille

-My name is Jurena Wille, I am from Germany and I have a graduate degree in psychology with a focus on cognitive neuroscience and legal psychology.
+My name is Jurena Wille, I have a graduate degree in psychology with a focus on cognitive neuroscience and legal psychology.
 In my master's thesis I investigated the influence of conceptual and visual features on memory performance for visual scenes.
-Currently I am a student in the master's program of the Berlin School of Mind and Brain and work a lab rotation in the Social Intelligence lab under the supervision of Prof. Dr. Marcel Brass and Dr. Davis Wiesniewski.
+Currently I am a student in the master's program of the Berlin School of Mind and Brain and work as a lab manager in the Social Intelligence lab.
 My main research interests lie in conformity behavior, perceptions of morality and responsibility attributions.
+In my current project under the supervision of Prof. Marcel Brass and Dr. Carl Michael Galang, I connect Free Will Beliefs and moral responsibility attributions to Actor / Observer differences.

 Asieh Daneshi